Maryland women clamp down in second half, turn aside Purdue

 Owusu seeing double

-The Terps’ junior guard rebounded from a 12-point outing against Rutgers, in which she fouled out for the first time, with 20 points on 9 for 18 shooting from the floor and nine rebounds.
+The Terps’ junior guard rebounded from a 12-point outing against Rutgers, in which she fouled out for the first time, with 20 points on 9-for-18 shooting from the field and nine rebounds.
 How’s this for consistency: It was her 44th straight game scoring in double figures, a streak that stretches back to the end of her freshman year.

 Big Ten streak continues

 Maryland extended its conference winning streak to 15 games, including three wins in last season’s Big Ten tournament.
-The streak dates back to Jan.
+The streak dates from Jan.
 28.

 South Carolina up next

 The top-ranked Gamecocks await Maryland on Sunday in Columbia, S.C., the Terps’ fourth ranked opponent this season.
-They own a 2-1 mark against ranked teams: a win against No. 6 Baylor preceded losses against No. 5 North Carolina State and No. 7 Stanford in the Baha Mar Hoops Pink Flamingo Championship last month.
+They own a 1-2 mark against ranked teams: A win against No. 6 Baylor preceded losses to No. 5 North Carolina State and No. 7 Stanford in the Baha Mar Hoops Pink Flamingo Championship last month.

 Maryland is 2-2 against South Carolina.

-“We were disappointed from the first half, but we have to take some lessons and learn from it so that come Sunday and come the following games, that doesn’t happen,” Benzan said.
+“We were disappointed from the first half, but we have to take some lessons and learn from it so that come Sunday and come the following games that doesn’t happen,” Benzan said.
 “Because we want to show that we’re a top-10 team and we deserve to be in that conversation.
 That starts Sunday with our intensity.”